specta-rs/tauri2/TAURI_PROPOSAL.md

 ## Alternatives

+### Figuring out a way to have multiple Tauri versions in one project

+If someone could figure out a Cargo hack for this we could potentially use it.

+Although even if this was possible i'm not sure it would be great in terms of UX of having `{crate_name}`, `{crate_name}2`, etc for every major version and it would be maintainability nightmare due to having to keep up to date all versions (and then what do we do for beta releases where each release could have major breaking changes).

-### Move Specta function related code into Tauri Specta
+### Move Specta function-related code into Tauri Specta

 We could copy all of the macro and traits related to functions from Specta to within Tauri Specta.
-This would make the Tauri Specta significantly harder to maintain.
+This would make the Tauri Specta significantly harder to maintain and would require us maintaining two versions of the same code, or not proving it as an API for other frameworks.

 Right now Tauri Specta leaves all the heavy lifting to Specta and just exists to remove the boilerplate.